Archive page for historical reference only. This page is no longer being actively updated

 Now a unit of Publicis Groupe, Epsilon is one of the world's biggest specialists in data marketing and analytics, or what it now describes as "outcome-based marketing".
 Although comparatively little-known in the wider marketing industry compared to the likes of Wunderman or Rapp, it had become the single biggest marketing agency by far in the US by revenues by 2014, getting bigger all the time as a result of acquisition and expansion.
 In 2011, the group acquired marketing services provider Aspen, which continued to operate as a separately branded subsidiary for the rest of that decade.
 That was followed a year later by roll-up Hyper Marketing and then in 2014 by digital targeting specialist Conversant, formerly ValueClick.
-Primarily Epsilon helps clients manage and maximise the value of their customer contacts through data analysis and direct mail or email-based customer acquisition and loyalty marketing programmes.
+Primarily Epsilon helps clients manage and maximise the value of their customer contacts through data analysis or email-based customer acquisition and loyalty marketing programmes.
 Services include list analysis and rental; development of automated database management software; and creative production of direct marketing material; and more recently in in-store retail media ad marketing.
 It was among the most highly rated leaders in Forrester's 2021 surveys of customer database & engagement agencies, and loyalty solutions, and a strong performer in sell-side retail media solutions.
 The business was put up for sale in early 2019 by owner Alliance Data Systems.
-A deal was agreed with Publicis Groupe for $3.95bn; it was the French group's biggest ever acquisition, completing in July 2019.
+A deal was agreed with Publicis Groupe for a final price of $4.4bn; it was the French group's biggest ever acquisition, completing in July 2019.
 Epsilon now works across all four of the Groupe's main operating divisions.
 The big challenge is for the Groupe to demonstrate the justification for not just the purchase but also its huge price tag.
 For 2018, former owner Alliance Data reported revenues for Epsilon of almost $2.2bn and EBITDA of $475m.
 Long-time Epsilon executive Bryan Kennedy remained CEO of Epsilon through its acquisition by Publicis before announcing plans to retire at the end of 2021.
 He is replaced as executive chairman by John Giuliani; Ric Elert is president & COO.